BellaMrx/DOM_Document-Object-Model/README.md

  7. Handle the events with the *event handler*
  8. Overview of popular JavaScript events
  9. Events with the `event` object
- 10. Suppress standard action of events
+ 10. Prevent default action of events
+ 11. The event flow (*event propagation*)

 ---------------------------------------------